alabou/bcp-006-01/docs/NMOS With H.264.md

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)

-  - [ ] string enum possible values are: "single", "multi"
+  - [ ] string enum possible values are: "static", "dynamic"
   - [ ] Target the `parameter_sets_flow_mode` of the Sender.

   - A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using one and/or multiple active parameter sets.
 As each active parameter set is associated to a specific Flow, this capability indicates that a Receiver is capable of decoding an H.264 bitstream where the associated Flow changes dynamically.
 All the parameter sets comply with the `profile-level-id` parameter of the stream's associated SDP transport file.
 The parameter sets may be specified out-of-band using the `sprop-parameter-sets` attribute of an SDP transport file, in-band through the H.264 bitstream or in-and-out-of-band usign both mechanisms.
 See the "Parameter Sets" section for more details.

   - [ ] A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using one and/or multiple active parameter sets.
 As each active parameter set is associated to a specific Flow, this capability indicates that a Receiver is capable of decoding an H.265 bitstream where the associated Flow changes dynamically.
 All the parameter sets comply with the `profileid`, `level-id` and `tier-flag` parameters of the stream's associated SDP transport file.
 The parameter sets may be specified out-of-band using the `sprop-vps`, `sprop-sps` and `sprop-pps` attributes of an SDP transport file, in-band through the H.265 bitstream or in-and-out-of-band usign both mechanisms.See the "Parameter Sets" section for more details.

-  - A Receiver supporting the "multi" mode MUST also support the "single" mode.
-Such Receiver MUST have both "single" and "multi" values enumerated in the Receiver Capability in order to allow Senders operating in any parameter_sets_flow_mode.
+  - A Receiver supporting the "dynamic" mode MUST also support the "static" mode.
+Such Receiver MUST have both "static" and "dynamic" values enumerated in the Receiver Capability in order to allow Senders operating in any parameter_sets_flow_mode.
-  - [ ] TODO: Should it be better to simply define here that multi included single and have the Controller operate based on that?
+  - [ ] TODO: Should it be better to simply define here that dynamic included static and have the Controller operate based on that?

 - [ ] TODO: describe that a Sender always has the ability to switch the active parameter set independently of this capability (unless constrained by IS-11).
-A Receiver not supporting the multi-Flows capability would fail a PATCH if more than one parameter sets is provided in the SDP transport file.
+A Receiver not supporting the dynamic-Flows capability would fail a PATCH if more than one parameter sets is provided in the SDP transport file.
 It would become inactive if the active parameter set change during decoding.

 - [Parameter Sets Transport Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)